chienleow/conversation-cards-frontend/README.md

 # React Redux Final Project: Conversation Cards App

-**User Story:** Users should be able to create questions.
+Users should be able to create questions.
 Questions will be stored and shuffled.
 During the game, users take turn opening new question for all the participants to answer.

 ## Built With
 - Frontend: [React](https://reactjs.org/), [Redux](https://redux.js.org/), [React Bootstrap](https://react-bootstrap.github.io/)